Lukasz17git/maraj/README.md

 # Maraj

 A fast lightweight utility for creating **immutable updates**.
-Full typescript support.
+Fully typed.
 Only 600 bytes gziped.
 Includes usefull utilities for manipulating updates (like remove, select).

 ### Features